 This keyboard also has a headphones jack for when you need to be quiet or don’t want your bandmates to hear a tune before you’ve finished it.
 The standard package only includes the power supply while the premium version also comes with a keyboard stand and headphones.

-The SA-77 is part of the SA-76/77/78 family of kids’ synthesizers by Casio.
+The SA-76 is part of the SA-76/77/78 family of kids’ synthesizers by Casio.
 The three models are identical in every respect, save for the color of the bottom cover.
 The SA-76 has an orange bottom cover, the SA-77 black, and pink for the SA-78.
-The price is the same for all three.
+The price is same for all three.

-All three of them have 44 keys each.
+These keyboards have 44 keys.
 The keys are small and designed for kids’ hands, so adults with bigger hands might find them too small.
 Also, the keys are not pressure-sensitive, which is quite understandable at this price point.

 You can easily fit this super-lightweight keyboard in your backpack if you’re going on a family vacation but you don’t want your kid to skip piano practices.
 Another neat feature of this small keyboard is that it operates on six AA batteries.
 One set can last for around two weeks with moderate use.

 On the technical side, this little Casio is not pretty impressive, but it offers enough for a youngster who's just starting out.
 There are 100 sounds (also referred to as voices), 50 built-in rhythm patterns, and 10 songs for your child to play along with.